repaygithub/cactus/docs/Theme/README.md

 The [styled-components](https://www.npmjs.com/package/styled-components) package created the `ThemeProvider` component, and we recommend that you check their documentation out for even more clarity.

+### Style Helpers

+We also provide a number of useful functions for reducing boilerplate in `styled-components`: see <a href="./style-helpers/#">the style helpers documentation</a> for a full list.

 ## Usage

 The `@repay/cactus-theme` library exports a theme generator function, and a default theme.